The Schwarz Lemma: An Odyssey: The Aftermath of the Ahlfors Schwarz Lemma

 The last term in formula \eqref{LuFormula} has caused the most confusion and is indeed the most mysterious.
 Lu \cite{Lu} falsely identifies this term as the holomorphic sectional curvature.
 In the K\"ahler setting, Royden \cite{Royden} showed that this term is controlled if one has a non-positive upper bound on the holomorphic sectional curvature of $h$.
-In general, however, Royden's technique cannot be used, and it is not clear whether the holomorphic sectional curvature gives suitable control.\\
+The crux of Royden's argument is the following polarization result, which is commonly referred to as \textit{Royden's trick} in the literature (see, e.g., \cite{YangZhengRBC,WuYau1,TosattiYang}):